poissonconsulting/datacheckr/README.md

 Introduction
 ------------

-`datacheckr` is an R package to check the column names, classes, values, keys and joins in data frames.
+`datacheckr` is an R package to check the classes and values of scalars and vectors and the column names, classes, values, keys and joins in data frames.
 It provides an informative error message if a user-defined condition fails to be met otherwise it returns the object (so it can be used in pipes).

 Demonstration
 -------------